Ackuq/IK1203-Project/README.md

 # IK1203 project

-This is a repository for my solutions for the project tasks in the IK1203 on KTH.
+This is a repository for my solutions for the project tasks for the IK1203 course at KTH.

 In this project we create server hosts and client with Java, using the socket APIs in Java.

-## tasks
+## Tasks

 - [x] **Task 1 – TCP Client**
 - [x] **Task 2 – HTTP Echo Server**